-However, it isn’t possible for you to always be first or your may not have the time to make the 5-7 calls, texts, emails and voicemails you really need to make to work portal leads effectively.
+However, it isn’t possible for you to always be first or you may not have the time to make the 5-7 calls, texts, emails, and voicemails you really need to make to work portal leads effectively.
 We see good results setting portal leads aside after you make the first round of contact attempts and coming back to them 3 weeks later and making a second round of attempts.
 By this time, these people have gotten through all the calls, are usually still interested and it is easier to catch them.
 This requires more work on the salesperson’s behalf but produces results.

 Ideally, you would do both.
-The reality is that working portals leads requires a higher sense of urgency up front, a lot more follow-up than other lead types and perhaps some back end work as well to get people into your sales process.
+The reality is that working portals leads requires a higher sense of urgency up front, a lot more follow-up than other lead types, and perhaps some back-end work as well to get people into your sales process.
 We think it is worth the effort and has now become part of a salesperson’s job in the era we’re in.
 With over 4,000 franchise systems all trying to market to prospects, the competition for buyers is getting intense and buyers will just gravitate to the brands that respond the most professionally.

 Q: Do you have some good examples of franchise sales successes that originated with portal inquiries – any that you’d consider unique or surprising?

-A: Here’s the deal with portal leads: the exact same cross section of buyers that come from all other sources also come from franchise portals.
+A: Here’s the deal with portal leads: the exact same cross-section of buyers that come from all other sources also come from franchise portals.